 There are several options to manage your Budapest airport transfers: you can use the official Fotaxi cab company, or more affordable taxi companies, the airport shuttle minibus, or even the really cheap public transport.
 See some of the most popular ways and tips about how to get from Budapest Airport to the city centre of Budapest and back to Budapest Airport again.

-The official Budapest Airport taxi company is FOTAXI (Főtaxi, say fur-to-xy) (not Zona Taxi any more).
-See the official website of Fotaxi here, and more about Budapest Taxis here.
+The official Budapest Airport taxi company is FOTAXI (Főtaxi, say fur-to-xy).
+See the official website of Fotaxi here and more about Budapest Taxis here.
 As you come out of the terminal (no matter which of the terminals) at the Budapest Airport, you will literally be by the Fotaxi taxi stall, there is no way you can miss it.
-Please note that all flights to Terminal 1 are moved to Terminal 2 on May 29-30 night, 2012.

 Fotaxi cabs go very, very regularly and as late as flights arrive (even late night or in the wee hours), so if you cannot, or do not want to pre-arrange a taxi for yourself for the Budapest airport transfer you don’t need to worry, Fotaxi cars will be there and take you to the city of Budapest.
 Here are the taxi fares applied by Budapest Fotaxi for their airport transfers (see picture).